punterbyad/biminternet/README.md

 - **Router Management:** Configure and manage multiple MikroTik routers remotely.
 - **Packages & Vouchers:** Create, manage, and track internet packages and vouchers.
 - **KYC (Know Your Customer):** Verify users before granting network access.
 - **Access Managers:** Manage users’ online sessions and access permissions.
+- **Transaction:** Consolidate all your collections, and withdraw your earnings at any time.
 - **VPN Integration:** Secure network access with built-in VPN management.
 - **Analytics Dashboard:** Real-time monitoring and reporting for all routers and users.